daikoderu/django-object-lock/docs/installation.md

 # Installation

-To use `django-admin-lock` in your own project, install the Python library from PyPI:
+To use `django-object-lock` in your own project, install the Python library from PyPI:

 ```sh
 pip install django-object-lock